 Let’s kick off this section by comparing the full list of ingredients of both products:

 This is where the clear differences between the two products start to show themselves.

 There are some similarities between Platinum Pre Workout and Gold Standard Pre Workout, but there are also some pretty clear differences too, when it comes to the ingredients.

 Both products contain a hefty dose of Beta-Alanine.
-This is a popular pre workout ingredient but not one of our favorites, because it’s known to cause some nasty side effects in some people.
+This is a popular pre workout ingredient in many supplements of this category.

 Both products also contain one of our favorite pre workout ingredients – caffeine.
 Platinum Pre Workout includes 200mg of caffeine per serving, while Gold Standard Pre Workout contains 175mg per serving.

 We prefer pre workouts that include less than 200mg of caffeine per serving, so we’ll side with Gold Standard Pre Workout in this case.